-On 19 November a mass gathering took place sponsored by the Bangkok Samlaw (Trishaw) Union to protest the seizure of Thai territory by the French colonialists.
-Wat Sunthonjamon, representing the Thai Communist Party, protested the return of the territories to France.
-On the 25th the joint committee arrived for the transfer of the territories, and in an amicable atmosphere under the monitoring of British and American observers, the handover was completed on 5 December.
-Five days earlier, in the afternoon of 1 December, Việt Minh pamphlets containing threats against the French were scattered around the Battambang marketplace, but there was no major disturbance.
-By 8 December all four provinces had been formally returned to the French.
+Thai Communist Party, protested the return of the territories to France.
+49 On the 25th the joint committee arrived for the transfer of the territories, and in an amicable atmosphere under the monitoring of British and American observers, the handover was completed on 5 December 1946.
+Five days earlier, in the afternoon of 1 December, Vietminh pamphlets containing threats against the French were scattered around the Battambang marketplace, but there were no large disturbances.
+50 By 8 December all four provinces had been ceded back to the French.